THE BIG GUN

 So here I was, braving the outside world wanting to test my mettle.
 For sure, I already studied 3 years of law school.
 I should be able to do some legal stuff already.

 After sending my resume via email, I was shortlisted for an interview.
 There were two parts to the process.
 The first step was a group interview by solicitors (basically underlings).
-The second was before then Assistant Solicitor General (ASG) Karl Miranda, who as I recall piloted or pushed for the OSG internship to atttact talented and promising young lawyers to the biggest law firm in the country.
+The second was before then Assistant Solicitor General (ASG) Karl Miranda, who as I recall piloted or pushed for the OSG internship to atttact talented and promising young lawyers to “the biggest law firm in the country” – the Office of the Solicitor General.

-It was the interview with then Justice Miranda that got my attention.
+It was the interview with Justice Miranda that got my full attention and my back straight.
 He took an interest in my having been elected as a Sangguniang Kabataan (SK) in our province.
-Surely enough, he asked my opinion on the controversy about the SK being a training ground for dirty old politics or for soon to be traditional politicians (trapos in its derogatory terminology).
+Surely enough, he asked my opinion on the controversy about the SK being a training ground for dirty old politics or for soon to be traditional politicians (“trapos” in the derogatory vernacular).
 While I said that this may be so in some cases, and I having witnessed a few during my time, I still believed in the importance of involving the youth in local politics early on.

 The No. 1 was a sophomore (or an incoming junior) who I would later on keep teasing to add me on Facebook.
 While initially saying that she only accepted invitations from true friends, she eventually relented a few months after and accepted my request.
 To which, I kept teasing her that I was now an officially recognized friend using her definition.